aws-samples/hyperledger-on-kubernetes/eks/README.md

 In the repo directory, check the parameters in `efs/deploy-ec2.sh` and update them as follows:
 * The VPC and Subnet should be those of your existing K8s cluster worker nodes, which you obtained above.
 There is no need to map subnetA in 'efs/deploy-ec2.sh' specifically to subnet-A in AWS, as long as you map all three subnets.
 I.e. if you map subnetB to the real subnetC it won't cause any issues.
+Map the subnets that contain your EKS worker nodes - this could be the public subnet or private subnet, depending on the options you used to create your EKS cluster.
 * Keyname is the AWS EC2 keypair you used for your EKS cluster.
 It is NOT the name of the .pem file you saved locally.
 You'll use the same keypair to access the EC2 bastion created by deploy-ec2.sh
 * VolumeName is the name assigned to your EFS volume.
 There is no need to change this